TW-yuhsi/MMChw3/README.md

   returns indices of the matching features in the two input feature sets.
 The input feature must be either binaryFeatures objects or matrices.

+  - `showMatchedFeatures`

+  showMatchedFeatures(I1,I2,matchedPoints1,matchedPoints2)

+  displays a falsecolor overlay of images I1 and I2 with a color-coded plot of corresponding points connected by a line. matchedPoints1 and matchedPoints2 contain the coordinates of corresponding points in I1 and I2.
+The input points can be M-by-2 matrices of M number of [x y] coordinates, or SURFPoints, MSERRegions, ORBPoints, BRISKPoints, or cornerPoints object.

 </details>